nightfurys/enterprise-docs/content/docs/sbom_management/application_groups/application_management_anchorectl/associate_artifacts_application_versions_anchorectl/_index.md

 ---
-title: "Associating Artifacts with Application Versions via AnchoreCTL"
+title: "Associate Artifacts with Application Versions - AnchoreCTL"
-linkTitle: "Associating Artifacts with Application Versions via AnchoreCTL"
+linkTitle: "Associate Artifacts with Application Versions - AnchoreCTL"
 weight: 9
 ---

-## Add an Artifact Association
+### Add an Artifact Association

 The following commands require source or image artifacts to already be added to the Anchore Enterprise instance before they can be associated with the application version.